ddadaal/ddadaal.me/README.md

 2. Run `python -m http.server {port} --bind {url}` and keep it running until the installation completes.
 3. Set the environment variable `SHARP_DIST_BASE_URL` to `http://{url}:{port}`
 4. `npm install` and you are ready to go!

-## Continuous Integration and Delivery

-At every commit to master branch, [Travis-CI](https://travis-ci.org) builds and publishes directly into coding.net and GitHub Pages.

 ## License